Search the collections

 Letter, with envelope, from H.V.
 McKay to Andrew Fisher, Prime Minister of Australia concerning the Agricultural Implement Makers Union strike in January 1911.
 This was the first union ...Images: 4

-Site plan drawn in black ink for HV McKay Massey Harris Pty.
-Ltd. showing a subdivision of Robert's Quarry, dated 4-7-51.Images: 1
+Outline plan drawn in black ink on drafting paper for HV McKay Massey Harris Pty.
+Ltd. showing proposed buildings and siding on a site in Geebung, Brisbane.
+The plan is dated 9 October ...Images: 1